 Nevada baseball denied NCAA tournament bid

-Despite a 41-win season, a 12-1 record in three-game series and a regular-season conference championship, the Nevada baseball team was not selected for the 64-team NCAA Regional field Monday.
+Despite a 41-win season, a No. 23 national ranking and a regular-season conference championship, the Nevada baseball team was not selected for the 64-team NCAA Regional field Monday.

-"I'm truthful in what I say, and I very strongly believe that we were a deserving team," said head coach Jay Johnson, whose team was ranked 23rd in the nation entering the Mountain West Tournament in Reno this past weekend.
-"I would be out of my mind if I wasn't proud of this season.
-You can't be perfect in this sport, and we weren't, but we were pretty close.
-The positives from this season are too endless to count."
+“I’m truthful in what I say, and I very strongly believe that we were a deserving team,” said Nevada head coach Jay Johnson.
+“I would be out of my mind if I wasn’t proud of this season.
+You can’t be perfect in this sport, and we weren’t, but we were pretty close.
+The positives from this season are too endless to count.”

 After recording one of the most successful regular seasons in program history, the Wolf Pack ended the year with a poor performance in the Mountain West Tournament.
 Nevada went two and out, losing 14-4 to New Mexico and 9-7 to San Diego State, which went on to win the tournament to earn an automatic berth in the NCAA tourney.

 Nevada also learned Monday that it was never actually in the running for an NCAA bid.
-The selection committee stated hat the first four teams left out of the tournament that were considered for selection were North Carolina, Missouri, Michigan State and Southern Mississippi.
+The selection committee said the first four teams left out of the tournament that were considered were North Carolina, Missouri, Michigan State and Southern Mississippi.

-Meanwhile, Bradley, which finished 9-11 in its Missouri Valley Conference, received a No. 2 seed in the tournament, while Oregon, which finished sixth in the Pac-12, also was selected for the tournament.
+Meanwhile, Bradley, which finished 9-11 in its Missouri Valley Conference, received a No. 2 seed in the tournament.